geomatupen/solaroly/README.md

-# Solar Panel Anomaly Detection Using Detectron2
+# Solar PV Panel Anomaly Detection Using Detectron2

 ## About the Project